Between Heaven and Hell (novel): Reception

-In Mythlore, Nancy Patterson praised Between Heaven and Hell as "an entertaining hour's read", but noted that the discussion between the characters "does not range very widely", and questioned whether it was fair and accurate to depict actual historical figures so narrowly as to have them represent a single philosophical stance.
+In Mythlore, Nancy Patterson praised Between Heaven and Hell as "an entertaining hour's read", but noted that the discussion between the characters "does not range very widely", and questioned whether it was fair and accurate to depict actual historical figures so narrowly as to have each represent a single philosophical stance.
 In Christianity and Literature, Max H. James considered the book's central premise to be "a clever idea", but stated that despite Kreeft's "admiration of Plato and C.S.
 Lewis, [he] cannot in the least write like either of them;" James also observed that Kreeft introduces topics "sometimes cleverly but often tediously", and faulted him for his use of clichés, for his "lack of distinction between religious statements (...) and empirical statements", and for his depiction of Kennedy as ignorant and "babbl[ing] like a moron".
 In The Daily Beast, John Garth was similarly critical of Kreeft's portrayal of Kennedy, to the extent that he felt Kreeft "had no more interest in capturing character than in providing a plot".